Our Mission

 The CAU Research Council

-“The Faculty Research Council advises the Vice President Research on matters involving research infrastructure, maintenance of equipment, start-up support for faculty and in general support of standing up a more robust research enterprise at Clark Atlanta University”.
+The Faculty Research Council advises the Vice President of Research and Sponsored Programs on matters involving research infrastructure, maintenance of equipment, start-up support for faculty, and, in general, support of standing up a more robust research enterprise at Clark Atlanta University.